MrJoelKelly/DateTimePicker/README.md

 | **timeSVG** | The SVG icon for the clock button | Any full SVG HTML object, i.e. `<svg xmlns=......></svg>`  |  [Time-1 IconMonstr](http://iconmonstr.com/time-1/) |

 ## Outputs
 Creates `<input type="hidden">` elements within the DateTimePicker.
 So long as you include the initialised DateTimePicker element within your form, these will be sent to the server.
 If no values are selected, no inputs are created or sent to the server.
+These are contained within the `<div class="outputs">` sub-element.

 The inputs will have the following names/values *(where the **DateTimePicker** prefix will be the value selected from the inputName parameter as detailed above )*